Summer 2022 Edition

-Finally, a final "sinless eternal state" will have enormously negative reverberations on the oft repeated sworn prophecies of the Hebrew Writer who declared, over and over, that the Father said of Christ, "The Lord sware and will not repent, Thou art a priest for ever after the order of Melchizedek" (Hebrews 7:21 cf. Hebrews 5:6, 10; 6:16-20; 7:3; 7:28).
+Finally, a final "sinless eternal state" will have enormously negative reverberations on the oft-repeated sworn prophecies of the Hebrew Writer who declared, over and over, that the Father said of Christ, "The Lord sware and will not repent, Thou art a priest for ever after the order of Melchizedek" (Hebrews 7:21 cf. Hebrews 5:6, 10; 6:16-20; 7:3; 7:28).

 A birthless, sinless eternity with a kingdom of God with a fixed population is the hope of Amillennial aspirations, but is this really what the Bible conceives?

-It is difficult to understand why Jesus needs to be a priest forever if that office is only needed on a finite time-table that has a deadline and a due date.
+It is difficult to understand why Jesus needs to be a priest forever if that office is only needed on a finite timetable that has a deadline and a due date.

 What Amillennialism is Telling Us

-The simplicity of the above charts should not fool you; the differences between them and the messages they represent are the cause of disappointment, controversy and interpersonal turmoil between Christians.
+The simplicity of the above charts should not fool you; the differences between them and the messages they represent are the cause of disappointment, controversy and interpersonal turmoil among Christians.
 Christians who know only the Amillennial interpretation of Bible prophecy believe certain things about reality and are expecting certain things to happen in the future, even if it is believed it may happen in 4 or 5 billion years (if not longer).
-At any rate the future aspirations of these Christians are taken as issues of certainty, not normally to be questioned or examined.
+At any rate, the future aspirations of these Christians are taken as issues of certainty, not normally to be questioned or examined.

 From the angle of strictly Jewish history, we have very good reasons to believe that the prophecies of the New Testament were fulfilled in no long time—as the New Testament writers repeatedly attest (Romans 13:11-12; 16:20; 1 Corinthians 1:5-8; 7:26.
 29-31; 10:11; 15:51; Galatians 4:21-31; Colossians 2:14-22 cf. Hebrews 8:8-13; 12:28; James 5:1-9; 1 Peter 4:7, 17; 2 Peter 3:10-14; 1 John 2:18-19; Jude 14; Revelation 1:1, 3 and 7; 16:15 and 22:6-7, 10).

 Compare Revelation 22:10 with what was said to Daniel six centuries before Christ (in Daniel 12:9).
-A comparison of these two notices tells us we have every reason to believe that the goals of the Apocalypse of our Lord was linearly near rather than far at the time John received the Book of Revelation at the behest of the Holy Spirit.
+A comparison of these two notices tells us we have every reason to believe that the goals of the Apocalypse of our Lord were linearly near rather than far at the time John received the Book of Revelation at the behest of the Holy Spirit.
 Revelation 22:20 is the last word in a heavy band of Scriptures that insisted that Jesus was coming back in the very days when the New Testament was being penned; Amillennialists ardently disagree with this and allege these texts mean no such thing.